mekedron/better-mac/README.md

 ## System Tweaks

 And here are a couple of other important apps related to the system itself:
-- [AlDente](https://apphousekitchen.com/) [Freemium] - Manually control your MacBook's charging to increase its lifespan.
+- [AlDente](https://apphousekitchen.com/) [Freemium, [OpenSource](https://github.com/AppHouseKitchen/AlDente-Charge-Limiter)] - Manually control your MacBook's charging to increase its lifespan.
 It's a replacement for "Optimized Battery Charging," which is almost useless on MacBooks.
 - [FinderFix](https://synappser.github.io/apps/finderfix/) [Free] - INCREDIBLY USEFUL.
 This prevents Finder from picking a random place on the screen when you open it.
 Must-have.
 - [AppCleaner](https://freemacsoft.net/appcleaner/) [Free] - A must-have!
 Cleans up garbage after you delete applications.
 Completely free and without useless features.
 - [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) [Paid] - Network filter.
 You can see which programs connect to the internet and block access, like a firewall.